Creamy Polenta with Parmesan Cheese

 Instructions

-- Bring the water and milk to a boil in a heavy-duty sauce pan or small Dutch oven.
+- Bring 4 cups water and 1 cup milk to a boil in a 3-4 quart, heavy-duty sauce pan or small Dutch oven.
 Stir in the salt.

-- Gradually sprinkle the polenta into the pan while whisking at the same time.
+- Gradually sprinkle 1 cup coarse or medium-grind cornmeal into the pan — you can do this either by pouring it out of a small bowl or measuring cup with a spout, or with your hands, letting the grain fall through your fingers in a thin, steady stream while whisking at the same time.
 Keep whisking until all the cornmeal is incorporated and any lumps are smoothed out.

 - Turn the heat to a very low simmer, cover and continue to cook the polenta for 25-35 minutes, and up to 45 minutes.
 Stir the polenta every 10 minutes or so.
 Be patient, and keep cooking until it's thick, fluffy and pulls away from the sides of the pan when you run a spoon around the edges.

-- When it’s done, remove from the heat and stir in the butter, cheese and additional salt to taste if needed.
+- When it's done, remove from the heat and stir in 3 tablespoons butter, ½ cup grated Parmesan cheese and additional salt to taste if needed.

-- Serve warm, sprinkled with rosemary and additional cheese, if desired.
+- Serve warm, sprinkled with 2 teaspoons chopped fresh rosemary or parsley and additional cheese.

 Karen’s Notes and Tips